Old Dominion (band): 2014–2016: Old Dominion EP, Meat and Candy

-2017–present: Happy Endings, Old Dominion and Time, Tequila & Therapy
+2017–present: Happy Endings, Old Dominion, Time, Tequila & Therapy, Memory Lane and Odies But Goodies

 On March 10, 2017, Old Dominion released "No Such Thing as a Broken Heart", the lead single to their second RCA album, which went to number one on the Country Airplay Charts.
 The album's name, Happy Endings, was announced in June, and the album was released on August 25, 2017.
 "Written in the Sand" was the album's second single, and "Hotel Key" its third.

 The band released "Make It Sweet" in November 2018.
 Make It Sweet is also the name of the corresponding tour, the band's first as a headliner.
 Acts which joined them on this tour included Morgan Evans, Jordan Davis, and Mitchell Tenpenny.
 Both "Make It Sweet" and "One Man Band" appear on the band's third album, Old Dominion, released in October 2019, with the latter becoming their highest-peaking Billboard Hot 100 hit to date.
 However, the album's third single "Some People Do" became their first single since their commercial breakthrough to fail to chart the Billboard Hot 100, as well as their first single to peak outside the top twenty of Billboard's Country Airplay chart.

 The fourth album, Time, Tequila & Therapy, was released on October 8, 2021.
 It was led off by the single "I Was on a Boat That Day".
-For the second single, the band switched to Arista Nashville which is also an imprint of Sony Nashville.
+For the second single, the band switched to Arista Nashville which is an imprint of Sony Nashville.
+They released a single titled "Memory Lane" in early 2023.
+After Arista Nashville closed in March 2023, the band transferred again to Columbia Records Nashville.

+On June 23, 2023, the band released their fourth EP, titled Memory Lane.
+The eight–track EP includes 2 singles, "Memory Lane" and "I Should Have Married You".
+On October 6, 2023, they released an 18–track full album with the same Memory Lane title.
+The band released their sixth album, Odies But Goodies, on September 6, 2024.
+The thirty-one track project includes a cover of Johnny Lee's "Lookin' For Love", a song which originally appeared as part of the soundtrack to the film, Urban Cowboy, as well as the single, "Coming Home."
+They released their sixth album, "Barbara", on August 22, 2025.